AthletiFi/card-factory/docs/front-card-generation.md

 In Illustrator the bleed is set by clicking on 'File' > 'Document Setup…' and setting a bleed on that menu, which will set on the outside of the artboard.
 So this means the artboard will still have to be changed from  2.875”x3.875” to 2.625”x3.625”.
 But we still need to extend the artwork to the edge of the bleed to ensure there is actually content in the bleed.
 We have created an Illustrator action to do this by creating a square at the correct dimensions for the artboard, then using “Insert Menu Item” to add the action “Fit to Selected Art”, using the align buttons to center the square vertically and horizontally, then deleting the square, and then finally saving the pdf with trim marks enabled.

-### 7.1 Set Up Illustrator Action
+### 7.1 Prepare Files and Set Up Illustrator Action

-1. Open Adobe Illustrator.
+1. Ensure all the print versions of the player cards from the previous stepped have been moved into a new directory.
+It is recommended that you combine the various editions into a single directory, as there is no need to keep them separate for this step, and then you can run the batch a single time.
-2. Open the Actions panel ('Window' > 'Actions').
+2. In Adobe Illustrator, open the Actions panel ('Window' > 'Actions').
 3. Load the [AddTrimMarksToPrintCards.aia](../assets/actions/illustrator/front-step7_back-step7/AddTrimMarksToPrintCards.aia) action set:
    - Click the panel menu icon (four horizontal lines) in the Actions panel.
    - Choose "Load Actions".
    - Navigate to the `assets/actions/illustrator/front-step7_back-step7/` directory and select `AddTrimMarksToPrintCards.aia`.
 4. Modify the action to re-record the "Save" and "Close" steps
+   - First, open an example file from the output folder of the previous step.
+It is recommended that you create a copy of this file first as a backup, and then replace the modified version of the file with the backup, so that it may be run as part of the batch again.
+   - Ensure that the document units for this file is set to Inches.
+If not, open the Properties window, make sure you have no elements selected, then navigate to the Document section, and click on the Units dropdown, and select Inches.
    - Expand the "AddTrimMarksToPrintCards" action set in the Actions panel.
    - Select the "AddTrimMarksToPrintCards" action.
    - Delete the last two steps: "Save" and "Close" (select each step and click the trash icon at the bottom of the Actions panel).
    - Click the "Begin recording" button (circle icon) at the bottom of the Actions panel.
-   - With the action selected, go to 'File' > 'Save As'.
+   - With the example file selected, go to 'File' > 'Save As'.
    - In the Save As dialog:
-     - Keep the filename the same.
+     - Keep the filename and directory the same.
+     - You will be prompted with `"[filname]" already exists.
+Do you want to replace it?`.
+Click Yes.
      - Choose the [High Quality Print] preset.
      - Go to the 'Marks and Bleeds' section in the sidebar, then navigate to the Marks section and check 'Trim Marks'.
-     - Still within 'Marks and Bleeds', navigate to 'Bleeds', and set the bleed on all four sides to '0.125 in'.
+     - Still within 'Marks and Bleeds', navigate to 'Bleeds', and set the bleed on all four sides to '0.125 in' (you may need to uncheck "Use Document Bleed Settings" in order for this option to be enabled).
    - Click Save.
    - Go to 'File' > 'Close'.
    - Click the "Stop recording" button (square icon) at the bottom of the Actions panel.